camUrban/PteraSoftware/README.md

 * We should create a command-line interface or GUI.
 * We should try to implement aeroelastic effects in Ptera Software's solvers.
 * Flapping wing controls is both fascinating and complicated.
-We should try to create a workflow in Ptera Software for controls systems identification for flapping wing vehicles.
+We should try to create a workflow in Ptera Software for controls systems identification for flapping-wing vehicles.

 ## Credits